Thoronador/morrowtools/mw/base/readme.md

   directory from the Windows registry.
 Obviously, that will only work on Windows systems.
 * `SetBasedRecordManager.hpp` contains a templated class that can manage all records of a single type.
-Works like `MapBasedRecordManager` but used a `std::set` internally to manage the data.
+Works like `MapBasedRecordManager` but uses a `std::set` internally to manage the data.